mcarli-dev/easy_minutes/README.md

 **Easy Minutes** is a portable meeting minutes application.

-It is designed to be:

 * 🚀 Portable
 * 📂 Easy to duplicate per project or supplier
-* 🔒 Storage-isolated
-* 🧼 Cache-safe
 * ⚡ Lightweight (no build required)

 ## 📸 Screenshot